RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 ## External devices
 Everything that a team uses during a test and is not part of the robot is considered an *External Device*.
 All *External Devices* must be authorized by the *technical committee* (TC) during [*Robot Inspection*](https://github.com/RoboCupAtHomeJP/AtHome2024/blob/rules/opl/robot_inspection.md).
-The TC specifies whether an *External Device* can be used freely or under referee supervision, and determines its impact on scoring.
+The TC specifies whether an *External Device* can be used freely or under TC supervision, and determines its impact on scoring.

 Note that the use of wireless devices, such as hand microphones and headsets, is not allowed, with the exception of *External Computing* as specified below.
 Please also note that the competition organizers do not guarantee or take any responsibility regarding the availability or reliability of the network or the internet connection in the *Arena*.